World Wrestling Council: Fallout of hurricane Maria (2017–2019)

 Following the passing of Hurricane Maria over Puerto Rico, the WWC headquarters lost power for a prolonged time period due to infrastructure damage.
 In response, the promotion issued licenses to some of its wrestlers to participate in the local independent scene, barring some creative limitations that prevented them from being booked in clean defeats.
 As of December 2017, WWC's one-hour weekend shows on WAPA-TV continued to rerun the last several episodes produced prior to Maria.
-Almost five months after the hurricane, WWC confirmed its return with new episodes of the weekend shows (consisting of newly-recorded commentary and interview segments mixed with repeats of high-profile matches) leading up to a new live event on March 3, 2018.
+Almost five months after the hurricane, WWC confirmed its return with new episodes of the weekend shows (consisting of newly recorded commentary and interview segments mixed with repeats of high-profile matches) leading up to a new live event on March 3, 2018.
+For Aniversario, the promotion announced Jake Swagger, Del Rio and the Briscoes.
+Still relying on foreign talent, WWC announced Mark Henry for Septiembre Negro, but later retracted the name as the card underwent several changes including the absence of an announced Eddie Colón.
+In November 2018, it was reported that WWC had finalized the sale of its video library to WWE.

 On July 23, 2018, longtime talent Ramón Álvarez (a.k.a.
 El Bronco No. 1) and Engel Landolfi unveiled a spinoff based in the Dominican Republic, WWC DR, receiving the support of Colón and Jovica (who loaned both the trade name and logo for use).
 Its first event was scheduled for October 28, 2018, featuring talent from both WWC (such as Carlito, Gilbert, Thunder and Lightning) and local competitor WWL (Superstar Ash, Ángel Fashion and Vanilla Vargas).

 In November 2018, WWE acquired the WWC video library.

-Administrative changes (2019)
+IWA-PR, pandemic and LAWE (2019–2021)

 While still part of WWE's roster (yet inactive), Eddie and Orlando Colón returned to WWC, working in both administrative roles and as in-ring talent in 2019.
 Ray González was brought back in and placed in a creative role that was described onscreen as Director of Operations.
+As the new administration became more involved backstage, WWC introduced elements to its product, including a new logo.